-Figure 12 – raw FP3 spectrum before (blue) and after (red) despiking
+Figure 12 – raw FP3 uncalibrated spectrum before (blue) and after (red) despiking

 The solution is not, however, perfect.
 By randomizing the positions of some spikes and shifting others within the interferograms, the standard deviations of the samples at each position are increased.
 In Figure 13 below, you can see that the 8 Hz spikes in green (pre-FSW 6.0) are much larger than the 8 Hz spikes in black (from a test of the FSW 6 configuration).
 A similar statement can be made about the pre-FSW 6.0 standard deviation in red and the standard deviation of the FSW 6.0 test, in purple.
 However, the baseline of the new configuration’s standard deviation is higher in the regions without a spike.